michael5r/mmm-nest-status/README.md

 # Module: mmm-nest-status

 The `mmm-nest-status` module is a [MagicMirror](https://github.com/MichMich/MagicMirror) addon.
-Please note that this module requires MagicMirror version `2.5` or later.
+This module requires MagicMirror version `2.5` or later.

 This module displays both your [Nest](https://www.nest.com) thermostats and protect smoke detectors on your Magic Mirror and supports multiple modes to get you exactly the views that you want.

 ![image](https://user-images.githubusercontent.com/3209660/49621016-097fb400-f989-11e8-9fb2-bb824ac41203.png)
 *An example showing multiple thermostats and multiple smoke detectors (using the large size & classic mode for the thermostats, and the small size & dark mode for the protects)*

 ## Key Features
 - all states for the Nest thermostat (including Eco mode, Away mode, leaf/fan icons, etc) in 2 different designs and 3 sizes